refinajs/refina/docs/guide/why.md

 - **ImGUI-like state management**

   Free from the burden of state management, just write your code.
+Like [Svelte](https://svelte.dev/), but with much less code and no complex compiler.

 - **No need to write any end tags**